japila-books/spark-sql-internals/docs/physical-operators/InputAdapter.md

 # InputAdapter Unary Physical Operator

-`InputAdapter` is a [unary physical operator](UnaryExecNode.md) that is an adapter for the <<child, child>> physical operator that does not meet the requirements of spark-sql-CodegenSupport.md[whole-stage Java code generation] (possibly due to spark-sql-CodegenSupport.md#supportCodegen[supportCodegen] flag turned off) but is between operators that participate in whole-stage Java code generation optimization.
+`InputAdapter` is a [unary physical operator](UnaryExecNode.md) that is an adapter for the <<child, child>> physical operator that does not meet the requirements of [whole-stage Java code generation](CodegenSupport.md) (possibly due to [supportCodegen](CodegenSupport.md#supportCodegen) flag turned off) but is between operators that participate in whole-stage Java code generation optimization.

 .InputAdapter's doProduce
 image::images/spark-sql-InputAdapter-doProduce.png[align="center"]